 The summary of environmental consequences considers the actions being proposed and the cumulative impacts on resources from occurrences inside and outside the park.
-The potential environmental consequences of implementing any of the alternatives are addressed for wilderness character, sediment transport and geomorphology, water quality, ecosystem structure and processes, benthic communities, finfish and decapod crustaceans, public health and safety, flood conditions, and socioeconomics.
+The potential environmental consequences of implementing any of the alternatives are addressed for wilderness character, sediment transport and geomorphology, water quality, ecosystem structure and processes, benthic communities, finfish and decapod crustaceans, transportation (vehicle access), flood conditions, and socioeconomics.